youngershen/django-ueditor-plugin/README.md

 #django-ueditor-plugin

-    a backend plugin for ueditor.
+    a ueditor backend plugin for django apps.